jdblischak/r-intermediate-altmetrics/10-knitr-chunks.md

 ##  3rd Qu.:19.0   3rd Qu.: 56.00
 ##  Max.   :25.0   Max.   :120.00
 ```

+You can use RStudio to navigate to chunks based on their names, which can be especially useful as your script gets long.
+Click on the bottom left bar where it says `(Top Level)` and you'll see all of the chunk names in your script appear.
+Additionally, naming your chunks will be beneficial to identify errors in your code or slow sections when knitting your report.

 Sometimes you may not want to see the code that produced a particular result in your report.
 You can have codeblocks in your R Markdown that are evaluated, but the code is not displayed in the final report by including echo=FALSE after the `{r chunk_name}`.